NatasaMiric/rock-papper-scissors/README.md

   ![](docs/colorpalette.png)

-  The chosen colors for the buttons are vibrant and bright to add a positive character and playfulness to the website.
+  The chosen colors for the buttons are vibrant to add a positive character and playfulness to the website.
 The dark grey background color provides good contrast.

 ### Typography